-- a) Provide a world class agribusiness precinct that will deliver fresh and value-added Australian food production from farm gate to the global market. - b) Provide an integrated intensive production and state-of-the-art integrated logistics hub to deliver a multi modal supply chain solution for Greater Sydney, NSW and Australia. - c) Accommodate agricultural value-added industries and freight and logistics facilities that benefit from access to the Outer Sydney Orbital and air-side access to the Airport. - d) Integrate sustainable energy, waste and water as well as a circular economy into development and operations. - e) Allow for the successful implementation of the blue-green grid for the Western Parkland City. - f) Incorporate the values of Aboriginal people of Western Sydney into building design and landscaping. - g) Luddenham Village will provide local services supporting the precinct. - h) Encourage education opportunities related to agriculture and agribusiness. - i) Embrace tourism opportunities presented by the development of the Airport. - j) Ensure development of the precinct in a logical and staged manner. - Innovative development embraces and promotes new and emerging technologies. - I) Protect the operations of the Airport, including 24-hour operations and provide appropriate protections for the community.
+- a) Provide a world class agribusiness precinct that will deliver fresh and value-added Australian food production from farm gate to the global market. - b) Provide an integrated intensive production and state-of-the-art integrated logistics hub to deliver a multi modal supply chain solution for Greater Sydney, NSW and Australia. - c) Accommodate agricultural value-added industries and freight and logistics facilities that benefit from access to the Outer Sydney Orbital and air-side access to the Airport. - d) Integrate sustainable energy, waste and water as well as a circular economy into development and operations. - e) Allow for the successful implementation of the blue-green grid for the Western Parkland City. - f) Incorporate the values of Aboriginal people of Western Sydney into building design and landscaping. - g) Luddenham Village will provide local services supporting the precinct. - h) Encourage education opportunities related to agriculture and agribusiness. - i) Embrace tourism opportunities presented by the development of the Airport. - j) Ensure development of the precinct in a logical and staged manner. - k) Innovative development embraces and promotes new and emerging technologies. - I) Protect the operations of the Airport, including 24-hour operations and provide appropriate protections for the community. - m) Achieve high levels of water retention in the landscape to achieve healthy waterways, facilitate and support effective flood mitigation. - n) Ensure that design minimises energy and optimises water management providing pathways to net zero emissions and enhancement of environment across the entire Aerotropolis.

-Note: As precinct planning is completed for each precinct, performance outcomes and acceptable solutions will be provided in Phase 2 of the DCP.
+Note: As precinct planning is completed for each precinct, performance outcomes and benchmark solutions will be provided in Phase 2 of the DCP.
 In the event of an inconsistency between a precinct specific provisions contained in chapter 2 and other general provisions contained throughout the DCP, the precinct specific provisions contained in chapter 2 prevail.